GoogleChrome/web.dev/src/site/content/en/blog/fast-playback-with-preload/index.md

     </tr>
     <tr>
       <td>
-MSE ignores the preload attribute on media elements because the app is responsible for providing media to MSE.
+Media Source Extensions (MSE) ignore the <code>preload</code> attribute on media elements because the app is responsible for providing media to MSE.
       </td>
     </tr>